 People like seeing a face behind a brand.
 It adds in a human element that makes them more likely to listen to what you have to say.
-While we’re socially distancing, having a personal brand is also a great way to build human connection (behind a screen, of course).
+While we’re socially distancing, having a personal brand is also a great way to build a human connection (behind a screen, of course).

 Trust is key!
-People like to see social proof to be able to trust that you know what you’re talking about.
+People like to see social proof to be able to trust that they know what you’re talking about.
 This takes time.
 As you become a trustworthy personal brand, you build that authority.

 This included journalistic photographs of their entire setup, how the business aimed to stand out from the rest, and what the team wanted to achieve long-term.
 That feature had such a positive impact.
-It established their personal brand as a trustworthy business, attracted a sizable number of interested clients, and led to increased brand exposure.
+It established its personal brand as a trustworthy business, attracted a sizable number of interested clients, and led to increased brand exposure.

 Justin Welsh, Founder of JW Strategic Advisory, discusses how your online presence is your new resume.
-You can learn a lot more about a person by their personal brand that you can’t from a resume.
+You can learn a lot more about a person by their personal brand than you can’t from a resume.
 Personal brands allow people to explore the way you express yourself, your ideals, and all that jazz.